 FIFA CLUB WORLD CUP

-European dominance at the FIFA Club World Cup
+What is Real Madrid’s record at the FIFA Club World Cup?

-What time does the FIFA Club World Cup final kickoff?
+When is the FIFA Club World Cup final?